MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/boot-and-uefi.md

 1. The firmware boot loaders boot the UEFI environment and hands over control to UEFI applications written by the SoC vendor, Microsoft, and OEMs.
 These applications can utilize UEFI drivers and services.

-1. The UEFI environment launches the Windows Boot Manager, which determines whether to boot to FFU flashing or device reset mode, to the update OS, or to the main OS.
+1. The UEFI environment launches the Windows Boot Manager, which determines whether to boot to Full Flash Update (FFU) image flashing or device reset mode, to the update OS, or to the main OS.

 The following diagram illustrates this process at a high level.